 The male mentoring system has been implemented successfully, and recipients seem to be taking full advantage of this.

-We have had no issues with the guesting process so far, and groups have been utilising it well during this year.
+We have had no issues with the guesting process so far, and groups have been utilizing it well during this year.

-There was a motion to send Junior Members to their respective Admin in a fun way, although there haven’t been many instances where this has been used, hopefully we may see that coming in 2014.
+There was a motion to send Junior Members to their respective Admin in a fun way, although there have not been many instances where this has been used, hopefully we may see that coming in 2014.

-The female dorms have been reshuffled, and this has proved to be a fun way of ensuring that members integrate and don’t feel left out of larger groups.
+The female dorms have been reshuffled, and this has proved to be a fun way of ensuring that members integrate and do not feel left out of larger groups.

 A second review of the mentoring system will be taking place, with maybe a restructuring.